hsjobeki/nix-types/docs/src/intro.md

 As type hints cannot provide any runtime assurances it is still needed to place guards in critical places.
 But instead of trying to represent a non-existent static type system the dynamic approach should transparently communicate what it really does: "Runtime validation".

+## Vision

+This project can be seen as a first step of possible many.
+By specifying the comments and not directly integrating types into the nix language this project stays downwards compatible and allows an intermediate phase of validation.

+In that validation phase the system can obtain feedback and corrections.
+It could then be made so good, that it really represents nix's type behavior.

+After that we can make a point about whether we should move forward and change the nix language so that it natively supports static types, or type annotations.

+> `Static Types` could then be built from the findings of this project.